Pay suspension termination fee

 Can I pay the suspension termination fee for a definite suspension online?

 Yes.
 The fastest way to pay the suspension termination fee for a definite suspension is online.

-- your name or Client ID Number) from your NYS driver license, learner permit or non-driver photo ID card (see sample driver license)
+- your name or DMV ID Number (Client ID Number) from your NYS driver license, learner permit or non-driver photo ID card (see sample driver license)

 - your date of birth and gender